 How to calculate average travel speed

 The two values above - flow and density - are directly linked to the average travel speed.
-These three are called the fundamental characteristics of a traffic flow and are linked with the following formula:
+These three are called the fundamental characteristics of a traffic flow, and the following formula links them.

 This fundamental equation gives you the most basic information about the traffic on any road.